 So, issue notice before formally speaking with an advisory body, go through the company's complaints process or report the matter to their regulatory body.

 Here's a video explaining the 5 key points about property service charges, with budgets being an essential one of these (full resource available here).

 Clarifying Property Service Charge Budgets

 As you ponder on often complex schedules and accounts, trying to explain what the service charge budget is for the next year, then start with the basic principles of what it’s trying to achieve.

 In short, a way of sharing costs for the shared communal areas of a commercial or residential property.

-They should be both reasonable in number and value, but also fairly apportioned between different tenants through schedules and an apportionment matrix.
+They should be reasonable in number and value and fairly apportioned between different tenants through schedules and an apportionment matrix.

 And most importantly, they’re only an estimate of future costs, with the final year-end service charge reconciliation accounts then eventually reflecting reality and forming a balancing service charge debit or credit.

-If you want to go further, there are service charge training courses and management schemes available, as the real skill is in marrying up financial accounting with real-life services and maintenance at a property interest.
+If you want to go further, service charge training courses and management schemes are available.
+The real skill is marrying up financial accounting with real-life services and maintenance at a property interest.

 Need More Help?